Cactoidal/GodotRustEthers-rs/README.md

 Always know that anything you put on-chain is public, permanently, and cannot be erased from the chain's history.
 Do not put information on-chain that should be secret (such as a player's position, in a competitive game).
 There are certain techniques you can use to obscure secret information, such as the commit-reveal technique, where a player puts a hash on-chain and later validates the hash to prove it was made using certain values.

+## Testing

+You can use a webwallet like [Metamask](https://metamask.io) and a browser IDE like [Remix](https://remix.ethereum.org) to quickly deploy and test contracts of your own.
+[Hardhat](https://github.com/NomicFoundation/hardhat), [Brownie](https://github.com/eth-brownie/brownie), and [Truffle](https://trufflesuite.com) are also available for deploying and testing.
+Remember to keep your developer key separate from your other keys, and never use it for anything other than testing.

 ### Areas of Interest